Configuring Call Routing Rules

 You can optionally select the Teams Connector you want to handle the call.
 If you do not specify anything, the Teams Connector associated with the outgoing location is used.

 Typically, you will use a trusted token if Treat as trusted is selected, and an untrusted token if Treat as trusted is not selected.

 |Treat as trusted||This applies to Microsoft Teams and Google Hangouts Meet integrations, and indicates that the target of this Call Routing Rule will treat the caller as part of the target organization for trust purposes.|

 |Enable this rule||Determines if the rule is enabled or not.
 Any disabled rules still appear in the rules list but are ignored.
 Use this setting to test configuration changes, or to temporarily disable specific rules.|

-In our example organization, every employee has their own video endpoint with an alias in the format email@example.com, and their own Virtual Meeting Room with an alias in the format firstname.lastname@example.org.
+In our example organization, every employee has their own video endpoint that is registered to Pexip Infinity with an alias in the format email@example.com, and their own Virtual Meeting Room with an alias in the format firstname.lastname@example.org.

 In most cases, employees will use their standalone SIP or H.323 endpoints to call others within the organization, but sometimes they want to use Infinity Connect to make a person-to-person call.